Spiritdude/GCodeToolbox/README.md

 <h1>GCodeToolBox<h1>

-GCodeToolBox (gctoolbox exectuable) is a command-line (perl) program to manipulate .gcode files as created by slicers from .stl files.
+GCodeToolBox (gctoolbox executable) is a command-line (perl) program to manipulate .gcode files as created by slicers from .stl files.

 <h2>Examples</h2>